Marine mammal: Cetaceans

 Various species of dolphins are kept in captivity.
 These small cetaceans are more often than not kept in theme parks and dolphinariums, such as SeaWorld.
 Bottlenose dolphins are the most common species of dolphin kept in dolphinariums as they are relatively easy to train and have a long lifespan in captivity.
 Hundreds of bottlenose dolphins live in captivity across the world, though exact numbers are hard to determine.
 The dolphin "smile" makes them popular attractions, as this is a welcoming facial expression in humans; however, the smile is due to a lack of facial muscles and subsequent lack of facial expressions.

 Organizations such as World Animal Protection and the Whale and Dolphin Conservation campaign against the practice of keeping cetaceans, particularly killer whales, in captivity.
 In captivity, they often develop pathologies, such as the dorsal fin collapse seen in 60–90% of male killer whales.
-Captives have vastly reduced life expectancies, on average only living into their 20s.
+Captives have vastly reduced life expectancies, on average only living into their twenties.
 In the wild, females who survive infancy live 46 years on average, and up to 70–80 years in rare cases.
 Wild males who survive infancy live 31 years on average, and up to 50–60 years.
 Captivity usually bears little resemblance to wild habitat, and captive whales' social groups are foreign to those found in the wild.
 Captive life is also stressful due to the requirement to perform circus tricks that are not part of wild killer whale behavior, as well as restricting pool size.
 Wild killer whales may travel up to 100 mi in a day, and critics say the animals are too big and intelligent to be suitable for captivity.
 Captives occasionally act aggressively towards themselves, their tankmates, or humans, which critics say is a result of stress.
 Dolphins are often trained to do several anthropomorphic behaviors, including waving and kissing—behaviors wild dolphins would rarely do.